kng/satnogs-client-docker/GUIDE.md

 ## Addons
-[gr-satellites](https://github.com/daniestevez/gr-satellites) is a popular demod and decoder and there's a integration into satnogs-client, this has been added to the :addons image and to activate it you will need to add a few rows to the config:
+[gr-satellites](https://github.com/daniestevez/gr-satellites) is a popular demod and decoder and there's an integration into satnogs-client, this has been added to the :addons image and to activate it you will need to add a few rows to the config:
 ```
 SATNOGS_PRE_OBSERVATION_SCRIPT="satnogs-pre {{ID}} {{FREQ}} {{TLE}} {{TIMESTAMP}} {{BAUD}} {{SCRIPT_NAME}}"
 SATNOGS_POST_OBSERVATION_SCRIPT="satnogs-post {{ID}} {{FREQ}} {{TLE}} {{TIMESTAMP}} {{BAUD}} {{SCRIPT_NAME}}"